Very difficult 4-day trek crossing a little visited border areas of Georgia.

 After several hours, you should come to the confluence with Taniestskali river; there is a big meadow with Georgian border guards post (don't forget your passports!).
 This is a great place to camp and get information about the area (bridges, safety etc.)

 Continue fighting your way through the river valley.
 The basic rule is: If you see a footbridge over the river, use it - if you don't, you will soon have to ford the river anyway.
-However, it seems that these bridges are regularly being destroyed by spring floods so the situation here could be different each year.
+Also, pay good attention to the trail - it´s visible almost all the time, but there are other side paths which may lead you astray.
+In total, there are six bridges till the confluence with the Asa river.
+However, they occassionally get destroyed by spring floods so the situation here could be different each year.
 So it's essential to ask any local you meet (there will not be many) about the actual situation.
-But overall, expect to cross the river about 8 times

-After a couple of hours , you should make it to the confluence with river Assa.
+This valley sectionis only 7 km long, but could easily take you almost the whole day (depending on the status of bridges).
+Finally , you should make it to the confluence with river Assa.
 This used to be the trickiest part of the trek as the river is quite fast and deep.
-However, in 2015, a new sturdy bridge was built and it seems it survived spring floods and it's still there.
+However, in 2015, a new sturdy bridge was built.
+It got destroyed in 2021 and rebuilt on the next year, right now (August 2023) it's standing.
 It lies some 50 meters upstream from the confluence of Kovgra and Assa rivers.

 From here its just 20 minutes of uphill walk to the camping spot.
 Follow the path, don't stray away from the river and soon you will see a waterfall on your right. look to the left - some 10-15 meters higher is a grassy mound with nice flat terrain.
 You will have to leave the road here since it continues south to Roshka